swilsonmedia/fred/docs/git/commit/README.md

 ## Commit

-The commit command reduces a few common GIT commands into a single command.
+The commit command reduces a few common GIT commands into one.

 ### Usage